 Construction of the RSP Design Variant would have the same biological and aquatic resources impacts as the Millbrae Station Design.
 The only habitat in the station area is associated with two constructed watercourses-Highline Creek and Drainage Ditch 8-located within or east of the existing Caltrain corridor, where there are no differences in the project footprint under the RSP Design Variant compared to the Millbrae Station Design.
-Mitigation in the Draft EIR/EIS would be equally applicable to both the Millbrae Station Design and the RSP Design Variant.
+Mitigation identified in Section 3.7 will be equally applicable to both the Millbrae Station Design and the RSP Design Variant.
 Accordingly, the RSP Design Variant would, like the Millbrae Station Design, have a less-than-significant impact with mitigation under CEQA.

 The RSP Design Variant would not involve different train operations or inspection and maintenance activities compared to the Millbrae Station Design that would affect operations-related impacts on biological and aquatic resources.
-The same mitigation measures identified in the Draft EIR/EIS for the Millbrae Station Design would also apply to the RSP Design Variant.
+The mitigation measures identified in Section 3.7 will apply equally for the Millbrae Station Design and the RSP Design Variant.
 Accordingly, the RSP Design Variant, like the Millbrae Station Design, would result in less-than-significant operational impacts on biological and aquatic resources with mitigation under CEQA.